jadecobra/python_tdd_exercises/source/How I setup a Test Driven Development Environment.rst

 *CONGRATULATIONS!* You have written your first test.

 Following the repeating process of RED GREEN REFACTOR, we are currently RED.
-The error gives us important information about the code.
+The error in the terminal gives us important information about the code.
 Looking at it from the bottom up

 * ``FAILED (failures=1)`` The test failed - RED